colonyos/pycolonies/README.md

 # Introduction
 This repo contains a Python implementation of the [Colonies API](https://github.com/colonyos/colonies), making it possible to implement Colonies executors and applications in Python.

 The library assumes *libcryptolib.so* is installed in */usr/local/lib*.
-However, it is also possible to set the path the cryptolib.so using an environmental variable.
+However, it is also possible to set the path to the cryptolib.so using an environmental variable.
 ```bash
 export CRYPTOLIB=".../colonies/lib/cryptolib.so"
 ```